threefoldtech/info_grid/src/documentation/system_administrators/terraform/advanced/terraform_nomad.md

      memory = "1024"
      ```

-Make sure to replace the three dots by your own information for `mnemonics` and `SSH_KEY`.
+Make sure to replace the three dots by your own information for `mnemonic` and `SSH_KEY`.
 You will also need to find a suitable node for your deployment and set its node ID (`tfnodeid`).
 Feel free to adjust the parameters `size`, `cpu` and `memory` if needed.